|

 advantages is that they can, depending on the manufacture and

 the finish, be dishwasher proof.
-A leading exponent in this
+We offer a sterling silver

 Flatware Settings